 The 1980s was a golden decade for brawny action movies.
-Careers of action heroes like Stallone, and good friend and cigar enthusiast Arnold Schwarzenegger, were launched into orbit.
-Stallone’s portrayal of the PTSD suffering soldier cum vigilante John Rambo, in the Rambo series, became a fixture on the big screen.
-Four decades later they cashed in with The Expendables franchise poking fun at the aging action heroes.
+Careers of action heroes like Stallone, good friend, and cigar enthusiast Arnold Schwarzenegger launched into orbit.
+First, Stallone’s portrayal of the PTSD-suffering soldier cum vigilante John Rambo in the Rambo series became a fixture on the big screen.
+Then, four decades later, they cashed in with The Expendables franchise poking fun at the aging action heroes.

 Stallone was no stranger to cigarettes.
-That’s particularly true when he was struggling with his acting career back in the 70s.
-In fact, Stallone’s smoking habit dates even further back to when he was 12 years old.
-Time, however, has a funny way of changing and transforming us and our habits.
-In Stallone’s case, you might even call it an epiphany of sorts.
+That’s particularly true when he struggled with his acting career in the 70s.
+Sylvester Stallone’s smoking habit dates back to when he was 12.
+Time, however, has a funny way of changing and transforming our habits.
+In Stallone’s case, you might even call it an epiphany.

-When he filmed F.I.S.T., he discovered a love for cigars that would stretch across time, and maybe even the cosmos.
-More importantly, he also discovered a transformation effect the cigars had on him and the different roles he played.
-It was then, that Stallone fell in love with fine cigars and the cigar lifestyle.
-What’s notable to remember, though, is that his role in F.I.S.T. offers a rare glimpse of Stallone pictured on-screen with one of the cigars he has become known for.
+When he filmed FIST, he discovered a love for cigars that would stretch across time and maybe even the cosmos.
+But, more importantly, he also found a transformation effect the cigars had on him and his different roles.
+Then, this brother of the leaf fell in love with fine cigars and the cigar lifestyle.
+What’s notable to remember, though, is that his role in FIST offers a rare glimpse of Stallone pictured on-screen with one of the cigars he has become known for.

 Quiet on the Set!

 Stallone’s love of cigars runs coast to coast deep, literally.
-He keeps several, well-stocked humidors in both of his homes – on the East Coast and the West Coast.
-As with any well-supplied humidor, all contain a broad range of trophy cigars.
-However, his favorite cigar remains as the rare Fuente Opus X. These, he prefers to smoke at night.
-During the day, Stallone smokes a different kind of cigar with his preferences tending toward a smaller smoke, similar in size to a Robusto.
+He keeps several well-stocked humidors in both his homes – on the East Coast and the West Coast.
+Like any well-supplied humidor, all contain a broad range of trophy cigars.
+However, his favorite cigar remains the rare Fuente Opus X. He prefers to smoke at night.
+During the day, Stallone smokes a different kind of cigar, with his preferences tending toward a minor smoke similar in size to a Robusto.
 Yet, if you ask him which cigar is his favorite during the day, he’ll likely name the Partagas Series D Number 4.

 No Rest for the Weary

-Stallone has spent five decades in his acting career, but don’t worry.
+Sylvester Stallone has spent five decades in his acting career, but don’t worry.
 He’s certainly not showing any signs that he’s ready to slow down anytime soon.
-However, at the end of the day, you’ll often find him relaxing with a fine cognac and a cigar in hand.
-He picked up the game of golf late in life and loves its philosophical aspects.
-Plus it’s a perfect time for this brother of the leaf to smoke a few of his favorites.
-Even though he struggled at golf in the beginning, like everything else in his life, he refused to quit.
-He continues to live by his mantra to keep pursuing, and being what he calls a “positive pest.”
+However, you’ll often find him relaxing with a fine cognac and a cigar at the end of the day.
+He picked up the game of golf late in life and loved its philosophical aspects.
+Plus, it’s a perfect time for this brother of the leaf to smoke a few of his favorites.
+Even though he struggled at golf initially, like everything else in his life, he refused to quit.
+He continues to live by his mantra to keep pursuing and being what he calls a “positive pest.”
 That work ethic shows no sign of wavering!